 Associated with an app registration is a service principal, which is the identity of that application.
 As you undoubtedly know, a service principal has credentials.
 However, you may not know that these credentials have an expiry date (end-date).
 If you’re not aware of that and don’t monitor and manage that, you may end up with applications and services that stop working.

-In this article, we’ll see how we can define an Azure Automation runbook that we can run periodically to detect and get a list of those credentials that are either expired or about to expire.
+So, we’ll see how we can define an Azure Automation runbook that we can run periodically to detect and get a list of those credentials that are either expired or about to expire.

 Setting up the automation runbook